dcalc/WaLSAtools_fork/docs/idl/WaLSAtools.md

     IDL> WaLSAtools
     ```

-    Various chain of information printed in terminal, based on choices of the user, are provided below.
+    Various chain of information printed in terminal, based on choices of the user, are shown below.
+The code follows a *dynamic select option* scenario, in which each step is according to the previous selection.

     ```
 	% Compiled module: WALSATOOLS.